 You see that faith was working with his works, and as a result of the works, faith was perfected;

 Abraham is known as the father of the faith (Rom.
 4:11).
-When Abraham first heard the call of God in Genesis 12, he responded in faith.
-At various times in his life, he heard God’s voice and most of the time he trusted the Lord.
+When Abraham first heard the call of God, he responded in faith.
+At different times in his life, he heard God’s voice and most of the time he obeyed (Heb.
+11:8–9).
 But not always.
-Sometimes Abraham’s much-vaunted faith did not manifest in faithful obedience (e.g., Egypt, Hagar).
+There were a few hiccups along the way (e.g., Egypt, Hagar).
 But by the end of his life, Abraham had learned to trust the Lord fully, and his faith was perfected or made complete.

 and the Scripture was fulfilled which says, “AND ABRAHAM BELIEVED GOD, AND IT WAS RECKONED TO HIM AS RIGHTEOUSNESS,” and he was called the friend of God.

-(b) Reckoned to him as righteousness.
+(c) Reckoned to him as righteousness.
 Before the cross, no one could be made righteous but they could be reckoned righteous or credited with righteousness on account of their faith in God.
 In the old days, righteousness was credited to those who believed; now righteousness is created in the believer.
 Back then, righteousness was imputed; now it is imparted (see entry for Rom.
 4:3).

 You see that a man is justified by works and not by faith alone.

 (b) Not by faith alone.
-A faith in the one true God (such as the Jews had, see verse 19) that does not lead to the action of believing in the One he sent (such as the Jews who scorned Jesus) is a dead and useless faith that leaves you empty and fruitless.
+Many people have faith and some people have faith in God.
+But a faith in God that does not lead to the corresponding action of believing in the One he sent is a dead and useless faith (Jas.
+2:17, 20, 26).

 In the same way, was not Rahab the harlot also justified by works when she received the messengers and sent them out by another way?

-Rahab the Canaanite harlot offers a nice contrast to Abraham.
-One was a great patriarch, while the other was a woman of the night, but both were saved on account of their faith in God.
+The pairing of Abraham with Rahab highlights the indiscriminate love of God.
+One was a patriarch of the Jews, while the other was a Canaanite prostitute, yet both were justified on account of their faith in God.
 Their deeds, good or bad, did not come into it.
-Yet their faith was revealed in their deeds.

 (b) Justified by works.
-Abraham walked out a door, while Rahab opened her door, and their actions testify that both of them had opened the doors of their hearts to the Lord.
+Abraham walked out a door, while Rahab opened a door, and their actions revealed that both of them were trusting in the Lord.

 For just as the body without the spirit is dead, so also faith without works is dead.